AIandGlobalDevelopmentLab/eo-poverty-review/README.md

 #  Literature Directory: Earth Observation (EO) in Machine Learning (ML), and Causal Inference (CI)  <a id="overview"></a>

-*Description:* This repository contains a directory of papers on earth observation, causal inference, machine learning, and/or poverty research compiled by [Kaz Sakamoto](https://github.com/ksakamoto09) for a [systematic literature review](https://arxiv.org/abs/2406.02584) in collaboration with [Adel Daoud](https://github.com/adeldaoud) and [Connor T. Jerzak](https://github.com/cjerzak).
+*Description:* This repository contains a directory of papers on earth observation, causal inference, machine learning, and/or poverty research compiled by [Kaz Sakamoto](https://github.com/ksakamoto09) for a [scoping literature review](https://arxiv.org/abs/2406.02584) in collaboration with [Adel Daoud](https://github.com/adeldaoud) and [Connor T. Jerzak](https://github.com/cjerzak).
 To find associated `.bib` entries, see [`eo-poverty-review/citations`](https://github.com/AIandGlobalDevelopmentLab/eo-poverty-review/tree/main/citations).

 *Contribute:* You can additional papers for inclusion by opening [an issue](https://github.com/AIandGlobalDevelopmentLab/eo-poverty-review/issues) in this repo (feel free to suggest your own or other's work!).